A Guide to Court-Ordered Online Courses in Texas

 Alcohol Awareness Course in Texas

-The Alcohol Awareness Course in Texas is one of the most frequently ordered classes, usually tied to charges like Minor in Possession (MIP), Public Intoxication, or as a component following a DWI-related case.
+One of the most frequently ordered classes, usually tied to charges like Minor in Possession (MIP), Public Intoxication, or as a component following a DWI-related case.

 Core Topics